shaluverma-dev/shal_app3/README.md

 # README
-1. Complete ruby on rails course
+1. Complete ruby on rails course by Shalini Verma first test of Git repository

 <!-- This README would normally document whatever steps are necessary to get the
 application up and running.